jacobrichichi/infinfty-app/README.md

-# infiNFTy

-# Own Your Possibilities
+# infiNFTy: Own Your Possibilities

-# Presented by David Liang, Kevin Calle, Hak Soo Kim, Jacob Richichi, and Jian Xi Chen
+Presented by David Liang, Kevin Calle, Hak Soo Kim, Jacob Richichi, and Jian Xi Chen

 # create-react-app with a Node server on Heroku